unrealbg/NF-GY-GPS6MV2/README.md

 - **Adjust timing**: If you need more time to get a GPS fix or want to publish data at different intervals, modify the `Thread.Sleep` values in `Program.cs` or move them to `AppSettings.cs`.
 - **Change pins**: If you use different GPIO pins, update `GpsRxPin` and `GpsTxPin` in `AppSettings.cs` and adjust `Configuration.SetPinFunction()` in `GpsService.cs`.
 - **Logging**: Use `Console.WriteLine` (or `Debug.WriteLine`) to see messages in the debug console or a serial terminal.
+- **MQTT Testing**: If you do not have your own MQTT broker, you can test using a public broker such as test.mosquitto.org.

 ## Contributing